cdcabrera/changelog-light/README.md

   Usage: changelog [options]

   Options:
     -b, --basic            Keep updates to CHANGELOG.md basic, skip all markdown link syntax                  [boolean] [default: false]
     -c, --commit           Commit CHANGELOG.md and package.json with a release commit                        [boolean] [default: true]
     -d, --date             CHANGELOG.md release date in the form of a valid date string.
 Uses system new Date([your date])
-                                    [string] [default: "2022-10-13T17:51:29.464Z"]
+                                    [string] [default: "2022-12-17T02:28:23.456Z"]
     -n, --non-cc           Allow non-conventional commits to apply a semver weight and appear in CHANGELOG.md under a general type description.                 [boolean] [default: false]
     -o, --override         Use a version you define.                      [string] -r, --dry-run          Generate CHANGELOG.md sample output
                                                         [boolean] [default: false]
         --commit-path      CHANGELOG.md path used for commits.
 This will be "joined" with "remote-url".
 Defaults to the commits path for GitHub.          [string] [default: "commit/"]
         --compare-path     CHANGELOG.md path used for version comparison.
 This will be "joined" with "remote-url".
-Defaults to the comparison path for GitHub.            [string] [default: "compare/"]
+Defaults to the comparison path for GitHub.
+                                                    [string] [default: "compare/"]
         --pr-path          CHANGELOG.md path used for PRs/MRs. This will be "joined" with "remote-url".
-Defaults to the PR path for GitHub.
+Defaults to the PR path for GitHub.                     [string] [default: "pull/"]
+        --release-message  A list of prefix release scope commit messages.
+First list item is the new commit message prefix, the second list item searches for the prior release message prefix for range. [write new, search old]
-                                                       [string] [default: "pull/"]
+                                               [array] [default: "chore(release)"]
         --remote-url       Git remote get-url for updating CHANGELOG.md base urls.
                            This should start with "http".
 Defaults to "$ git remote get-url origin"                         [string]
     -h, --help             Show help                                     [boolean]
     -v, --version          Show version number                           [boolean]
 ```
 ### Using within a project
 Using `changelog-light` within a project requires one primary thing... formatting your commit messages using [conventional commit types](https://www.conventionalcommits.org)